locomotivemtl/charcoal-contrib-advanced-search/README.md

 ## Configuration

-Include the advanced-search module in the projects's config file.
+Include the advanced-search module in the project's config file.
 This will provide everything needed for [charcoal-contrib-advanced-search] to work properly.
 No need for metadata/views/action/routes path etc.